Pull to Refresh

 Gear Locker.
 Every camera and piece of gear — battery status, location assignment, last service date, maintenance history.
 Which camera needs new batteries before opening day is a question with an answer.

 Hunting club tools.
 If you share the lease with a crew, Trail Pro Intel also runs the coordination side Spartan Forge doesn't touch — stand signups, shared kill log, dues, member roster, and a shared AI-tagged trail-cam feed.
-Clubs are free for 3 or fewer members; growing to 15 costs $349/year per club, not per seat.
+Clubs are free for 3 or fewer members; above that it's $39/month or $349/year per club, not per seat, with unlimited members.

 The point isn't a feature list.
 It's the workflow: terrain → forecast → cameras → field notes → gear, on one screen, all built to keep working when service drops.
 That's what built for the backcountry actually means.